Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Algorithms

 Thus, employing some concentration inequalities on $Z_j$ and $\E[Z_j]$ finally leads to

 which means one can obtain the estimate of support set by sorting the elements of $\{Z_j\}_{j=1}^n$ and selecting the indices corresponding to the $k$ largest values.
-Then it can be guaranteed that this support estimate contains all the true candidates.
-Theoretical analysis shows that deriving an appropriate concentration from the gap $\frac{\|\x\|^2}{k}$ (see \eqref{eq:suppornot1}) requires the sample complexity being\footnote{When $Z_j$ is statistically heavy-tailed ((e.g., involving the forth power of Gaussian), some extra term containing $\log^3 n$ (e.g., see \eqref{HWF-comp}) will appear in the complexity.
+This guarantees that the support estimate contains all the true candidates.
+Theoretical analysis shows that deriving an appropriate concentration from the gap $\frac{\|\x\|^2}{k}$ (see \eqref{eq:suppornot1}) requires the sample complexity being\footnote{When $Z_j$ is statistically heavy-tailed (e.g., involving the fourth power of Gaussian), some extra term containing $\log^3 n$ (e.g., see \eqref{HWF-comp}) will appear in the complexity.
 This is because one needs to use a truncation argument to analyze the tail bound.
 For simplicity, we will ignore such term throughout this subsection.}

 which results from the re-scaled gap $\frac{|\xmin|^2}{\|\x\|^2}\leq \frac{1}{k}$.